obsidianmd/obsidian-help/en/Getting started/Sync your notes across devices.md

 Note that using multiple syncing services at the same time (e.g., Obsidian Sync _and_ Dropbox) may cause data loss, corruption, and other issues. [[Obsidian Sync and third-party services||Find out more about using Obsidian Sync with other services here.]]

+> [!important] Dealing with on-demand cloud storage
+> Some cloud storage services, such as OneDrive, allow you to only download files when you use them and later remove them locally to free up space.
+Since the files are no longer available locally, Obsidian Sync believes they've been deleted and removes them from your remote vault.
+>
+> To use Obsidian Sync together with Files On-Demand and similar features, make sure to configure the service to always keep the files on the device.
+^sync-files-on-demand

 If you don't want to use Obsidian Sync, this page lists alternative methods for syncing your vaults with multiple devices.
 ## Sync notes across multiple desktops

 If you don't use Obsidian on your mobile devices, you can use any third-party service that syncs a local folder to a cloud storage.